- I. Residential Life Office: Welcome and Expectations

 Trash may not at any time, be placed in hallways, breezeways, on doorsteps, balconies, or in other public areas of the apartments.

-Excessive trash in the residential facilities or failure to properly dispose of trash will result in fines being placed on students' accounts as well as possible disciplinary action for repeated offenses.
+Excessive trash in the residential facilities or failure to properly dispose of trash will result in fees being placed on students' accounts as well as possible disciplinary action for repeated offenses.

 The below Safety and Security policies are in place to ensure that each student is aware of the partnership between themselves and University to ensure that they are provided with a safe and healthy living environment.
 The below policies are expectations that both our office and students will be held to.

 Part of the obligation of community living is to help safeguard the living environment.
-Students are reminded that they share in the responsibility for the security of their rooms and the buildings in which they live.
-Students are expected to keep their rooms/apartments locked at all times and also to report individuals who appear to be tampering with locks, damaging facilities, harassing students, or behaving suspiciously.
-Students need to be particularly security-minded at times of check-in, holiday breaks, check-out, or when fewer residents are in the residential facilities.
+Residents are reminded that they share in the responsibility for the security of their rooms and the buildings in which they live.
+Residents are expected to keep their rooms/apartments locked at all times and also to report individuals who appear to be tampering with locks, damaging facilities, harassing individuals, or behaving suspiciously.
+Residents need to be particularly security-minded at times of check-in, holiday breaks, check-out, or when fewer residents are in the residential facilities.

 The following behaviors can compromise the security of other students, and are prohibited: